 Charged with a DUI?
 Richard Banta is the best Denver DUI Lawyer.

 Have you been charged with DUI?
-You need the best Denver DUI lawyer – Richard Banta is here to help.
+You need the a DUI lawyer Denver, CO residents trust – Richard Banta is here to help.

 Colorado law enforcement refers to drunk driving offenses as either:

 - DUI (Driving Under the Influence), triggered by .08% or higher BAC, or

 - DWAI (Driving While Ability Impaired), triggered by .05% BAC or higher (but less than .08% BAC).

 Our friends at Nolo.com have the information you need to know when you’ve been arrested for or charged with a DUI.

 DWAI With Previous DUI: Jail – 60 Days to 1 Year, Fine – $800 to $1,200, Public Service – 52 to 104 Hours

 DUI With Previous DWAI: Jail – 70 Days to 1 Year, Fine – $900 to $1,500, Public Service – 56 to 112 Hours

 Lookback Period: There is no lookback period in Colorado.
 All prior DWAI/DUIs are relevant for sentencing and penalty purposes.